 It is the aim of the faculty of Texas Tech University to foster a spirit of complete honesty and a high standard of integrity.
 The attempt of students to present as their own any work that they have not honestly performed is regarded by the faculty and administration as a serious offense and renders the offenders liable to serious consequences, possibly suspension.

 The instructor in a course is responsible for initiating action for dishonesty or plagiarism that occurs in his or her class.
 In cases of convincing evidence of or admitted academic dishonesty or plagiarism, an instructor should take appropriate action.
 Before taking such action, however, the instructor should attempt to discuss the matter with the student.
-If cheating is suspected on a final exam, the instructor should not submit a grade until a reasonable attempt can be made to contact the student, preferably within one month after the end of the semester.
+If cheating is suspected on a final exam, the instructor should submit a grade of X until a reasonable attempt can be made to contact the student, preferably within one month after the end of the semester.
 See

 OP 34.12 and the section on “Academic Dishonesty” in the Code of Student Conduct for more information.